-We have audited the accompanying consolidated financial statements of Goodwill of Silicon Valley (a California corporation) and subsidiaries (collectively, the Organization) which comprise the consolidated statements of financial position as of December 31, 2021 and 2020, and the related consolidated statements of activities, and cash flows for the years then ended, and the related notes to the financial statements.
+We have audited the accompanying consolidated financial statements of Goodwill of Silicon Valley (a California corporation) and subsidiaries (collectively, the Organization) which comprise the consolidated statements of financial position as of December 31, 2022 and 2021, and the related consolidated statements of activities, functional expenses, and cash flows for the years then ended, and the related notes to the financial statements.

-In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Goodwill of Silicon Valley and subsidiaries as of December 31, 2021 and 2020, and the results of their operations and their cash flows for the years then ended in accordance with auditing standards generally accepted in the United States of America.
+In our opinion, the consolidated financial statements referred to above present fairly, in all material respects, the financial position of Goodwill of Silicon Valley and subsidiaries as of December 31, 2022 and 2021, and the results of their change in net assets and their cash flows for the years then ended in accordance with auditing standards generally accepted in the United States of America.